CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/Q2H9LFzWetQ/0.jpg)](https://www.youtube.com/watch?v=Q2H9LFzWetQ)

-In this task you are going to create cloud infrastructure, so that your application can run on a cluster in the cloud.
+In this task, you are going to create cloud infrastructure, so that your application can run on a cluster in the cloud.
 For this task we are going to create:

 * An **Azure Resource Group** that will serve as the container that contains the resources
 * A CosmosDB with Mongo API that can serve as your database